 Data migrations aren’t just for the huge, multinational companies of the world.
 Even small businesses need to migrate their data from one system to another.

-There are many reasons why a business might need to change systems, from legacy issues, such as older technology, outdated methods, or expired applications, to the company simply growing and expanding with tenant to tenant migrations.
+There are many reasons why a business might need to change systems, from legacy issues, such as older technology, outdated methods, or expired applications, to the company simply wishing to growing and expanding following mergers and acquisitions with tenant to tenant migrations.

 Whatever the reason for a data migration, if it’s your first time, you’ll need all the help you can get.
 If a migration goes wrong, it can have disastrous consequences, logistically, financially, and legally.